IreneKilgannon/Computer-Infrastructure/README.md

 The following steps were carried out:

 - In the repository, the .github/workflows directory and subdirectory were created.
-A file, weather-data.yml was added to .github/workflows.
+The file, [weather-data.yml](https://github.com/IreneKilgannon/computer_infrastructure/blob/main/.github/workflows/weather-data.yml) was added to .github/workflows.

 - In weather-data.yml, a GitHub Actions Workflow was created.